citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

   <p><i>A Luminous Halo</i> presents a small collection of critical writings by a titanic figure in feminist literary history: the one and only Virginia Woolf.
 From "Modern Fiction" to "How Should One Read a Book," "The Mark on the Wall," and more, these works are essential for any [common] reader hoping to "explore the ideas and challenges that ignited Woolf’s creative imagination—to dig into all the 'proper stuff' of life and art."
 Here they come together in one volume for the first time, selected and introduced by guest editor JoAnn Borri.</p>

-  <p>This book is sponsored and created in partnership with The Sitting Room Library in Penngrove, California.
+  <p>This book is sponsored by and created in partnership with The Sitting Room Library in Penngrove, California.
 Home to the "Woolf Wall," extensive archives related to Woolf and other women writers, and thousands of books, The Sitting Room is dedicated to literature and art by women. </p>
 foreword: |-
   <p><b>Foreword, Guest Editor:</b> JoAnn Borri </p>

   <p><b>Cover:</b> Mariana Matos
 published: false
 ---
+## ACKNOWLEDGEMENTS

+*This book was sponsored by and created in partnership with The Sitting Room Library in Penngrove, California.
+Special thanks to J.J.
+Wilson, Karen Petersen, and Raye Lynn Thomas, as well as Vara Neverow of the* Virginia Woolf Miscellany.

+*This work was made possible by the support of Cita's fiscal sponsor, Educopia.*

+*JoAnn Borri, curator of the Woolf Wall at The Sitting Room Library, is a guest editor of this collection.*

+*JOANN'S ACKNOWLEDGEMENTs*

 ## FOREWORD

 I have spent nearly five decades reading and rereading Virginia Woolf—what she wrote, what has been written about her, and what has been written about what she wrote.
 I cannot get enough.
 I chase after her words and thoughts with my hair “flying back like the tail of a racehorse,” attempting to grasp her meaning and understand the working of her mind and imagination.